August 5, 2025

 -

-Identify and explore the intersections among the multiple and very complex roles assumed by mental health professionals, including clinical, advocacy, administrative, and other roles.
+Identify and explore the multiple and very complex roles assumed by mental health professionals, including clinical, advocacy, administrative, and other roles.

 -